vocdoni/dvote-js/README.md

 ### Simulating future timestamps

-If you need a transaction to happen in a future timestamp, use `test/eth-utils > increaseTimestamp()` instead of forcing the code to wait.
+If you need a transaction to happen in a future timestamp, use `test/eth-utils > increaseTimestamp()` instead of forcing your code to wait.

+Be aware that from this point, if you use `Date.now()` on the Javascript side, values will not match the timestamp of the blockchain.
+So make sure to call `getBlockNumber()` and `getBlock(<num>) > timestamp`.

 ### Testing accounts